rjoberon/dsat/_posts/2024-05-11-visualising-entropy.markdown

 ---
 title: Visualising Entropy
+description: Understanding how the tile index works and how tiles are arranged in the file.
 ---

 Our quest to [find the tile index of D-Sat 1](/2024/04/23/searching-for-the-index.html) continues.
 [I have described before, what I mean with "tile index"](/2024/05/06/finding-somehing-unexpected.html) and I have also given a clue that I found something in the first part of the big blob of data `dsatnord.mp` which I named `un1.dat`.